Logan Woodside: Tennessee Titans (second stint)

 After the AAF suspended football operations, Woodside re-signed with the Titans on April 8, 2019.
 He was waived on August 31, and was signed to the practice squad the next day.
 Woodside signed a reserve/future contract with the Titans on January 20, 2020.

 On March 9, 2022, the Titans re-signed Woodside to a one-year deal.
 On August 30, Woodside was waived and was re-signed to the practice squad the next day.

 Atlanta Falcons

 On December 12, 2022, Woodside was signed by the Atlanta Falcons off the Titans practice squad.

 Cincinnati Bengals (second stint)

 On April 23, 2024, Woodside re-signed with the Cincinnati Bengals.
 He was released on August 27 and was signed back to the practice squad the next day.
 Woodside was promoted to the active roster on December 14.
 He was waived nine days later and was re-signed to the practice squad.

 On April 16, 2025, Woodside re-signed with the Bengals on a one-year contract.
 He was released on July 20.

 Pittsburgh Steelers

 On August 7, 2025, Woodside signed with the Pittsburgh Steelers.
 He was released on August 22.
-On September 10, Woodside was signed to the Steelers practice squad.
+On September 10, Woodside was re-signed to the Steelers' practice squad.
 He was released on October 21.

+Arizona Cardinals

+On December 24, 2025, Woodside was signed to the Arizona Cardinals' practice squad.